 Active Script Lists are enabled through an Active Script List Registry – the system and services that enables:

 - a patient to register for an Active Script List;

-- prescribing and dispensing systems to add prescriptions/dispense notifications to a patient’s Active Script List; and
+- prescribing and dispensing systems to add prescriptions and repeat prescriptions to a patient’s Active Script List; and

 - mobile application intermediaries to provide mobile applications to allow patients to view and manage access to their Active Script List.

 A Prescription Delivery Service that accommodates choice of supply by the subject of care.
 An open Prescription Delivery Service may be constructed using a variety of implementation patterns provided they all interoperate.
 Interoperate means where an electronic prescription sits in one open Prescription Delivery Service, it can be accessed for use by a dispenser who is connected to a different Open Prescription Delivery Service.

 A computer system that participates in electronic prescribing.
 Participating systems include any system which generates an electronic prescription, retrieves and dispenses from an electronic prescription, facilitates the transfer of an electronic prescription or manages an electronic prescription.